Updated: Jun 15, 2021

 Furniture – Furniture in dementia care homes should be fit for purpose, all furniture should be robust, supportive and recognisable.
 It is important that the style of the chair is recognisable as a chair, this avoids confusion for dementia residents.
 Wardrobes should have large handles and light interior where possible.
 That being said different furniture should be used for different activities.

 The positioning of furniture is also important in a care environment.
-Chairs should be placed near each other to allow optimized socialisation and beds should be positioned so that the resident can see the bathroom.
+Chairs should be placed near each other to allow optimised socialisation and beds should be positioned so that the resident can see the bathroom.

 “Seating can give visual variety, tactile stimulation, opportunity for increased socialisation” - Wagland, Peachment (1997).